Enter your email below to receive weekly updates from the Ashton College blog straight to your inbox.

 Home inspection courses give potential home inspectors the understanding of how to examine a house’s systems, assess its condition and prepare reports detailing the findings for the home buyer.
 Courses will include electrical, heating and air conditioning (including heat pumps and other HVAC systems), plumbing, interior systems (including foundations, floors, insulation and ventilation), exterior systems and roofing.

 Since the role of a home inspector is to look at the systems of a home and report the findings back to the potential home buyer, good communication skills are highly important.
-Although a number of computerized tools are available to make the job easier (such as home inspection-specific template reports), you still need to use language that enables the home buyer to understand what you’ve found, your recommendations for the house.
+Although many computerized tools are available to make the job easier (such as home inspection-specific template reports), you still need to use language that enables the home buyer to understand what you’ve found, your recommendations for the house.
 A home is usually the biggest purchase an individual will be making in their lifetime, and they are counting on the home inspector to be their guide.
 This helps home buyers avoid making a mistake with their purchase or walking into a situation that later turns into a nightmare.

 In addition to written and verbal communication skills, you will also need good networking skills to build a relationship with your community and get the word out about your business.